 You don’t need to worry much about acclimatization for the Hampta Pass Trek.
 However, as you will be reaching 14000 feet, it is always recommended to take rest and go easy to enjoy the beauty of this trek

 This Trek runs from June to September, but the best season to go for Hampta pass trek is from mid-June to September barring monsoon time.
 In the starting month of June, it may happen that the roads to Chandrataal Lake might not be open.

 Getting to visit the crescent moon shaped lake, shining the sky across its surface is an unforgettable experience and should not be missed.

 Hampta Pass Trek starts from Jobra which is around 30 km from Manali.
 A large number of trekkers come on this beautiful trek to enjoy nature.

 Summer or Monsoon season being the most preferred time for the trek, you will get to experience the fairy-tale of Himalayan weather.
 During the beginning of the season, you will hopefully experience snow around the region.

 Snow starts melting around July, however, you should expect rain on the Manali side from the middle of July.
 Spiti Valley doesn’t experience monsoons as we know and you will get to experience bright sunshine (and metaphorical rainbows, unicorns, butterflies) in this period!

-Maximum temperature at Hampta Pass trek remain in the range of 12 deg C to 20 deg C while the minimum temperature is from -6 deg C to 4 deg C.
+The maximum temperature at Hampta Pass trek remains in the range of 12 deg C to 20 deg C while the minimum temperature is from -6 deg C to 4 deg C.